 The Intern Architect designation reflects enrolment in the Internship in Architecture Program (IAP)—a national program that provides a pathway for Intern Architects to become licensed as Architects.
+(You can learn more about becoming an Architect via this program in this infographic.)
 The Regulatory Organization of Architecture in Canada (ROAC, formerly CALA) in each province and territory have statutory obligations to set and maintain standards of education, experience, and examination for entry to the profession of architecture, with the OAA overseeing the IAP in Ontario.
 Intern Architects have a professional degree in architecture and must work under the personal supervision and direction of an Architect, in either an architectural practice or other eligible architectural employment situation.
 To become licensed in Ontario, a person must demonstrate competency and qualification to provide architectural services to the public.
 The IAP is also intended as a catalyst for improving the profession, by increasing effective communication between architects and prospective members of the profession.
 All IAP participants should familiarize themselves with the standards embodied in the Canadian Standard of Competency for Architects, which establishes consistent criteria that licence candidates must meet regardless of their chosen path to licensure.

 An individual must: